readium/readium-lcp-server/README.md

     password: "adm_password"
 ```

-### And for each server

-`localization` section: parameters related to the localization of the messages sent by all three servers.
-- `languages`: array of supported localization languages
-- `folder`: point to localization file (a .json)
-- `default_language`: default language for localization

-NOTE: the localization file names (ex: 'en-US.json, de-DE.json') must match the set of supported localization languages.

 Execution
 ==========
 Each server must be launched in a different context (i.e. a different terminal for local use).
 If the path to the generated Go binaries ($GOPATH/bin) is properly set, each server can launched from any location: